dreadwrr/Developer-buddy/README.md

 changes=EXIT:/     save-changesnew backup. that will make the backup with appropriate isolateBACK interlock

 Brought _uid_L for porteus graphics mode! for non changes=EXIT:/ users.

+Porteus:
+To save the backup in changes= type save-changesnew
+To save the backup in changes=EXIT:/   turn isolateBACK to true. then 'save-changesnew backup' and a backup will be made in /changes.bak beside /changes

+With isolateBACK false changes are saved to /changes.
+You can also autosave to true which will add your $BASEDIR to changes commit and save changes on shutdown. backup to false and changes commit wont do anything on backup autosave to false and changes commit is set to non-executable

 Version: Standard                save-changesnew        save-changesnewNMS <br><br>